Doula and Birth Photography Services

 Postpartum Support Includes:

-A: Visiting you and your new baby in your home and helping you with newborn care or breastfeeding questions.
+A: Visiting you and your new baby in your home and helping you with newborn care or breastfeeding questions or alternatively, meeting with you virtually via a telehealth call.

-B: Giving you a chance to talk about and process your birth experience and provide feedback to me, if desired.
+B: Giving you a chance to talk about and process your birth experience and provide feedback, if desired.

-C: Providing informational support, community referrals, or any answers to questions about postpartum, breastfeeding, or newborn care, either via text/message or phone call, or during my home visit.
+C: Providing informational support, community referrals, or any answers to questions about postpartum, breastfeeding, or newborn care, either via text/message or phone call, or during a home visit.

-D: Depending on the package you choose, possible additional Postpartum Support, including baby care, baby feeding, lactation support, light housekeeping, in-home meal prep, and more.
+D: Depending on extra services you may choose, possible additional Postpartum Support, including baby care, baby feeding, lactation support, light housekeeping, in-home meal prep, and more.